Working in Canada

 If you have not completed an immigration medical exam as part of your application for your current study permit or work permit:

-- you are prohibited from working in the jobs and settings listed above, and
+- you are not authorized to working in the jobs and settings listed above, and

 - your study permit and/or work permit may include a condition stating you are not authorized to work in these jobs or settings